Divisions, Centers & Institutes

 Division of Professional Studies

-The Division of Professional Studies offers academic programs that lead to professional licensure or certifications: Education, Nursing, Social Work, Exercise and Sport Science, and the business fields of Accounting, Finance, Management, and Marketing.
+The Division of Professional Studies offers academic programs that lead to professional licensure or certifications: education, nursing, social work, exercise and sport science.
 In addition to Carthage’s liberal arts curriculum, these programs provide career-specific education and field experiences to prepare students to meet requirements for successful certification or licensure in a particular career path.

 Centers & Institutes